-THE FOLLOWING REPORT OF THE COMPENSATION COMMITTEE AND THE STOCK PERFORMANCE GRAPH INCLUDED IN THIS PROXY STATEMENT SHALL NOT BE DEEMED FILED UNDER THE SECURITIES ACT OF 1933, AS AMENDED, OR THE EXCHANGE ACT EXCEPT TO THE EXTENT THE COMPANY SPECIFICALLY INCORPORATES THIS REPORT OR THE STOCK PERFORMANCE GRAPH BY REFERENCE THEREIN, AND SHALL NOT BE DEEMED SOLICITING MATERIAL OR OTHERWISE DEEMED FILED UNDER EITHER OF SUCH ACTS.
+THE FOLLOWING REPORT OF THE COMPENSATION COMMITTEE AND THE STOCK PERFORMANCE GRAPH INCLUDED IN THIS PROXY STATEMENT SHALL NOT BE DEEMED FILED UNDER THE SECURITIES ACT OF 1933, AS AMENDED, OR THE SECURITIES EXCHANGE ACT OF 1934, AS AMENDED, EXCEPT TO THE EXTENT THE COMPANY SPECIFICALLY INCORPORATES THIS REPORT OR THE STOCK PERFORMANCE GRAPH BY REFERENCE THEREIN, AND SHALL NOT BE DEEMED SOLICITING MATERIAL OR OTHERWISE DEEMED FILED UNDER EITHER OF SUCH ACTS.

 THE COMPENSATION COMMITTEE.
-Mr. Cownie and Dr. Sexton are the two members of the Compensation Committee (the "Committee").
-The Committee reviews and recommends to the Board of Directors compensation for the Company's officers and key employees and administers certain of the Company's employee benefit and stock plans, with authority to authorize awards under the Incentive Plan.
+The Compensation Committee (the "Committee") reviews and recommends to the Board of Directors compensation for the Company's officers and key employees and administers certain of the Company's employee benefit and stock plans, with authority to authorize awards under the Incentive Plan.
+The current members of the Committee are Messrs.
+Moore and Cownie and Dr. Sexton.
+Mr. Moore became a member effective May 20, 1999.
+The 1999 compensation for the Company's executive officers was determined prior to Mr. Moore joining the Committee.
+Accordingly, this report has been prepared by Mr. Cownie and Dr. Sexton.